2025 Cryptocurrency Investor Trends Survey

 Key findings are powered by ChatGPT and based solely off the content from this article.
 They are reviewed by Jack Caporal, our research director.
 The author and editors take ultimate responsibility for the content.

-Despite 23% of respondents -- a higher share than any other year -- stating they're "very likely" to buy cryptocurrency, respondents with the most interest and trust in cryptocurrency remain young males, many of whom have already invested in crypto.
+Overall, 42% of respondents said they're likely to buy cryptocurrency in the next year -- in line with the general level of enthusiasm recorded in 2024.
+Respondents with the most interest and trust in cryptocurrency remain young males, many of whom have already invested in crypto.

 Read on to understand the most important trends in the crypto space, as the industry enters a pivotal moment.